-Apple has imbued the new iPhone 5S with not one, but two, chips that it thinks make the iPhone 5S one of the powerful phones on the market.
+Apple imbued the iPhone 5S with not one, but two, chips that it thinks made the 5S one of the powerful phones on the market in 2013.
 A lot has changed since its launch, and there's now a raft of newer handsets packing in more power - but the 5S is no slouch.

 It's almost insane to think of the power running under the hood here, and there's no doubt that it's given things a real performance boost - that said, it's not realised the potential of that chip in the way other phone manufacturers have, although it still impressive when it comes to graphics reproduction and similar tasks.

-The new A7 chip from Apple is an interesting concept: not only does it bring a huge boost in power, but it's now been turbo-charged to a 64-bit CPU.
+The A7 chip from Apple inside the iPhone 5S is an interesting concept: not only does it bring a huge boost in power, but it offers 64-bit computing too.

 To most people that label will mean nothing more than wondering whether this means their phone is as powerful as a Nintendo 64 – in reality, it's actually a pretty important move for the company.